 ANTH 460 - Seminar in Anthropology (4)

 Anthropological concepts and theory are examined within a holistic framework.
 Students conduct research and complete a senior paper.
-Required of majors.
+Required of majors.This is a Writing in the Discipline (WID) course.

 Prerequisite: Senior standing and ANTH 101, ANTH 102, ANTH 103, ANTH 104, and ANTH 233.